ItsFelyx/ItsFelyx/README.md

 #### I'm very affective and like joyous around people I consider cool/my friends!!!
 But don't get it wrong; I'm aromantic!
 It's platonic.
 #### I  rarely block people forever, but if you're a weirdo, I will probably ignore you.
 #### Whenever I feel uncomfortable, I might go silent!
-#### I don't like ships no matter what, they never rlly interested me.
 ──────✦
 ## DNI !!!
 ##### weird people!!!